ChrisEssery/group-project/README.md

 ## Project Objectives

+The overarching aim of this project is to use this online board game experience to reduce loneliness and social isolation among older people.
+To realise this aim, we create an online multiplayer gaming/video communication application through a single page app (SPA).
+This serves to connect older adults, reduce levels of loneliness and improve health and wellbeing.
+Given the huge societal change due to the current Covid-19 crisis, this seems an important tool to help tackle these public health concerns.

 The main objective of this project is to explore whether an single page app (SPA) can be used as a fun tool for reconnecting the elderly to tackle the growing issue of loneliness and isolation in the elderly population.